PringleMan/FWG_Mod_Pack/README.md

 When you first log in there are a few settings that you have to adjust.
 First, in the very center of the screen there is a box that has the title "TAC Life Support Settings."
 In this window, un-tick the button that says allow respawns, then close that window.
 Note: It will probably accidentally send you to the research center, just back out to the space center.

+The second thing is to select a tech tree from the tech tree selector.
+Select "KSP Interstellar" from the drop down list, then click load.

-The second thing to do is to go to the upper left of your screen and click dismiss on the message saying KSP interstellar tree has an update.
-This will pop up every now and then, just dismiss it.
-I am not sure why it keeps doing that.
+The next thing to do is to go to the upper left of your screen to the message that says KSP Interstellar tech tree has an update.
+If this message does not pop up, dont worry about it.
+If it does, click install update, then close KSP and relaunch it.

 That should just about have you set.
 Have fun!
 Below are the server rules: